Volume 16, Issue 1 (Jan & Feb 2026) J Research Health 2026, 16(1): 61-70 | Back to browse issues page

 Send citation to:

 Akanda K M, Mehjabin S, Barik A, Islam R, Islam N, Rana M, et al .
-Investigating the Cause and Management of Diarrhea in Rajshahi, Bangladesh: Based on a Retrospective Study.
-J Research Health 2026; 16 (1) :6-6
+Investigating the Cause and Management of Diarrhea in Rajshahi City, Bangladesh: A Retrospective Study.
+J Research Health 2026; 16 (1) :61-70

 URL: http://jrh.gmu.ac.ir/article-1-2387-en.html

-1- Department of Pharmacy, Varendra University, Rajshahi 6204, Bangladesh. & Department of Pharmacy, University of Asia Pacific, 74/A, Green Road, Dhaka 1205, Bangladesh
+1- Department of Pharmacy, School of Science and Technology, Varendra University, Rajshahi, Bangladesh. & Department of Pharmacy, School of Medicine, University of Asia Pacific, Dhaka, Bangladesh , khokon.vu@gmail.com

-2- Department of Pharmacy, Varendra University, Rajshahi 6204, Bangladesh.
+2- Department of Pharmacy, School of Science and Technology, Varendra University, Rajshahi, Bangladesh.

-4- Department of Pharmaceutical & Biomedical Sciences, College of Pharmacy, University of Georgia, Athens, GA 30602, USA. , GMMasud.Parvez@uga.edu
+4- Department of Pharmaceutical and Biomedical Sciences, College of Pharmacy, University of Georgia, Athens, USA.

-Background: Diarrhea is a major public health issue, particularly in developing countries like Bangladesh, where poor sanitation and contaminated water sources contribute to its prevalence.
-This study aims to identify the causes, management, and treatment outcomes of diarrhea in Rajshahi, with the goal of informing more effective public health strategies.
+Background: Diarrhea is a significant public health issue, particularly in developing countries, such as Bangladesh, where poor sanitation and contaminated water sources contribute to its prevalence.
+This study aimed to identify the causes, management, and treatment outcomes of diarrhea in Rajshahi City, Bangladesh, to inform more effective public health strategies.

-Methods: This retrospective study was conducted in Rajshahi, Bangladesh.
-From hospitals and home visits, convenience 643 diarrheal patients' data were taken.
-A self-designed, semi-structured questionnaire was used to collect demographic, water, hygiene, and treatment data, which were then analyzed using Microsoft Excel 2013 for statistical purposes.
+Methods: This retrospective study was conducted in Rajshahi City.
+Data on 643 patients with diarrhea were collected from hospital records and home visits.
+A self-designed, semi-structured questionnaire was used to collect demographic, water, hygiene, and treatment data, which were then analyzed using Microsoft Excel 2013 for statistical analysis.

-Conclusion: The study establishes a link between unsafe water and poor sanitation and the prevalence of diarrhea in Rajshahi.
+Conclusion: This study established a relationship between unsafe water, poor sanitation, and the prevalence of diarrhea in Rajshahi City.
 Its impact can be reduced by improving water, sanitation, and hygiene.
 The findings can help public health promote safe water, sanitation, and hygiene education to minimize diarrhea in the region.

 Type of Study: Orginal Article | Subject: ● Disease Control